 After collaborating with Jazz veteran Mitchell Forman on a project, Steven was asked to appear on Forman's duet album, "Sing Along With Mitch."
 They teamed up to reinterpret Billy Joel's "And So It Goes" and Cat Stevens' "Peace Train."
 In return, Steven invited Forman to play on two tracks of his album "Deep In August."

 As a distinguished professor at the renowned Berklee College of Music, Steven remains committed to exploring new horizons and collaborating with musicians worldwide.
 In addition to teaching in Hong Kong, Shanghai, Athens, Prince Edward Island, and in Rome.
 There he was invited to present three live workshops streamed worldwide at The Tour Music Festival, Europe’s largest music competition.
 During one such event, onstage, Steven guided the transformation of a band’s new song.
-The audience and the band were wowed by his creative sensitivity.
+The audience and the band were wowed by his arranging ideas and creative sensitivity.

 Steven has made significant contributions to music education, having taught at Berklee College of Music for over twenty years.
 In addition, he created a new online course called "Vocal Production Techniques for Singers" for Berklee Online.
 The course is designed to teach both vocal and instrumental recording techniques, and provides valuable insights on how to work with modern Digital Audio Workstations.
-It empowers vocalists to take control of their music and take control of their workflow.
+It empowers vocalists to take control of their music and their workflow.

-In addition to making music, Steven has a passion for creating in every aspect of short film making.
+In addition to making music, Steven has a passion for working in every aspect of short film making.
 With three short films already produced, some of which have been recognized by film festivals, as well as various other commissioned video work, Steven loves the medium for its creative potential and is eagerly anticipating his next project.

 Since 2017, Steven has been touring extensively throughout Germany, Austria, and Prague with a group of talented musicians including Walter Fischbacher, Petr Dvorsky, Ulf Stricker, and Alex Bernath.
 Alongside beloved Jazz standards, Steven performs his own original songs that showcase his unique style and musicality.
 From intimate venues to festival stages, Steven continues to captivate audiences with his heartfelt performances and dynamic stage presence.